UnknownUser95/Minesweeper-CLI/README.md

 This is a remake of minesweeper, just in a purely console view.

 It's just designed to be a fun project, so no guarantee on functionality.
-Let me know via the [issue page](https://github.com/UnknownUser95/MineSweeper-CLI/issues) if you find one though.
+Let me know via the [issue page](https://github.com/UnknownUser95/MineSweeper-CLI/issues) if you find a bug though.

 # Starting a game